 TNF decided to use Heatseeker Eco which is a synthetic insulation made of 30% recycled materials.
 It really traps in heat and will keep you warm down to 0 if you wear appropriate clothing.
 The ability to choose different sizes and zipper access is great.

 There aren’t as many sleeping bags for people who are very tall so the Extra Long model is great for those who are over 6.5′ tall.

-The Aleutian 0 looks great, works really well and is more affordable than others in it’s category.
+The Aleutian 0 looks great, works really well, and is more affordable than others in its category.
 If the weight isn’t a problem, this bag is a great option.
-Check the latest discounts here.

 Camping in winter can still be fun- if you have the right gear, that is.
 All three of these sleeping bags can handle temps down to 0 and will be more than warm enough for average winter camping in the 20-40F range.
 Be sure to carefully research a prospective bag before purchase and ensure it can handle the worst potential lows you may experience on your trip.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.